simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 **153 MONGOLIA**

 edifices.
 They dominate the city and their glittering gilded roofs add much to its outward appearance.
 The Ikhe-küren is its oldest religious establishment.
-We have already seen that this was the center round which grew the present city of Urga, and for many decades the official residence of the Je-tsun tam-pa Hutukhtu.
+We have already seen that this was the center round which grew the present city of Urga, and for many decades the official residence of the Je-tsün tam-pa Hutukhtu.
 It is at present divided into twenty-nine aimaf(s or monastic colleges.
 Besides these colleges there are at least seven temples consecrated to certain branches of the study of worship.
 One of the most important is the tshof^-chin (Tib. tshogs-cheti) or the assembly hall of the monastic congregation.
 According to ecclesiastical tradition, the building of the assembly hall was started by Ondiir-Gegen, the first and most famous Gegen of Urga.
 It is a square wooden building, many times enlarged during its history to suit the growing congregation of monks.
 The roof of the structure is crowned by a gilded ganjira in the form of a bum-pa or vase.
 On the four corners of the roof stand the black and white religious banners or jyal-tsen (Tib. rgyal-mtshari).
 These banners have a long history.
 They are usually found on temple roofs in Mongolia and Tibet and date back to a remote nomadic past.

 Inside the cathedral, at its northern wall, stands the state throne of the Hutukhtu, and on both sides of the throne are large glass cases with the holy images --- among which are prominent the image of Sakya-muni, the last human Buddha, Tsong-kha-pa, the great reformer of the fourteenth century with his two principal disciples, Khe-dup-je (Tib. mKhas-grub-rje) and Jye-tshap-je (Tib. rGyal-tshab-rje), and the image of Undur-Gegen.
 Most of these images are made of gilded clay and are covered by costly silk garments.
 Above the glass cases hang numerous religious banners or thang-kas.
 Most of the paintings are the work of Mongol artists or *dzurachin* and are far inferior in quality and design to the paintings belonging to the eastern Tibetan school.